Locustville, Rhode Island

-The area known as Locustville is today a section of the village of Hope Valley in the town of Hopkinton, Rhode Island.
+The area known as Locustville is today a section of the village of Hope Valley in the town of Hopkinton, Rhode Island, United States.

 Overview

 Once a separate village, it was virtually "taken over" by Hope Valley, its more dominant neighbor to the south.
 Locustville is still a known place, and its past can still be seen in the present day.
-An example is Locustville Road, a small road near the center of the village, and Locustville Pond, a large, skinny pond that stretches through much of the present-day borders of the village of Hope Valley.
+An example is Locustville Road, a small road near the center of the village, and Locustville Pond, a large pond that stretches through much of the present-day borders of the village of Hope Valley.